jonase/eastwood/README.md

 enabled) will be different than what you get from compiling your code normally.

-Until this issue is corrected, we recommend that you ignore reflection warnings produced during linting, and instead rely on those from `lein check`.
+This issue was worse in Eastwood 0.1.0, and has been improved in version 0.1.1.
+There are likely to be a few differences in reflection warnings from `lein eastwood` that remain, so trust the `lein check` output if there are differences.

 ### Other Issues